 Size, Weight, and Lifespan

-In the wild, mandrills live for 20 years.
-In captivity, this popular zoo inhabitant can live up to 31 years; the longest recorded lifespan for a captive mandrill is 46 years.
+In the wild, mandrills live about 20 years.
+In captivity, with proper care, they often live up to 31 years, though the oldest captive mandrill on record lived to be 46.

 When mandrills become excited, the coloring on their buttocks further brightens.
 And when a female flashes her bright rump at a male, it is typically a sign that she is in estrus and receptive to mating.
 However, rump flashing can also be an indication of submissiveness in both sexes, particularly between subordinate and dominant mandrills, and is considered a gesture of proper etiquette.